aarontharris/JobServiceAndJobIntentService/README.md

 # [JobParams.Java](https://github.com/aarontharris/JobServiceAndJobIntentService/blob/master/app/src/main/java/itch/ath/com/itchyscratchy/commonstuff/JobParams.java) and [JobParamsVO.java](https://github.com/aarontharris/JobServiceAndJobIntentService/blob/master/app/src/main/java/itch/ath/com/itchyscratchy/commonstuff/JobParamsVO.java)

 An API agnostic Bundle that can convert to and from the old Bundle and new PersistableBundle.
+The example services listed above cover how to use these.